🎉 Limited-Time Offer! Skyrocket your website with Cloudways. Use Code INFOPHILIC Get Started

 How to Calibrate battery on your android device

-For smartphone users, battery problems are the biggest concern.
-So to overcome this problem I am writing this short tutorial to calibrate battery.
+Battery problems are the biggest concern for smartphone users.
+To overcome this problem, I am writing this short tutorial on calibrating batteries.

-Battery issue generally develops after flashing ROM or updating the firmware or software updates.
-There are some myths that deleting batterystats.bin file will re-calibrate your device battery.
-But this batterystats.bin file simply stores all the info of your battery section.
-This file gets updated on each time you charge your device above 80%.
+Battery issues generally develop after flashing ROM or updating firmware or software.
+There are some myths that deleting the batterystats.bin file will re-calibrate your device’s battery.
+But this file simply stores all the info about your battery section.
+It gets updated each time you charge your device above 80%.

-There is a warning before we update the firmware or flash a ROM the device battery should be 80%.
-But most of us ignores that warning and continue it without charging it to 80%.
-So whenever you update or flash ROM you need to calibrate your device battery to get good performance.
+There is a warning that the device battery should be 80% charged before we update the firmware or flash a ROM.
+But most of us ignore that warning and continue without charging it to 80%.
+So whenever you update or flash ROM, you need to calibrate your device battery to get good performance.

-In this tutorial, I am writing two methods to calibrate battery on your android device.
-The first method for non-rooted android devices and another one is for rooted android devices.
+In this tutorial, I am writing two methods to calibrate the battery on your Android device.
+The first method is for non-rooted Android devices, and the other one is for rooted Android devices.

 Read Also: How to root Sony Xperia C

-Method 1: Calibrate battery on Non-Rooted android device
+Method 1: Calibrate the battery on non-rooted Android device

 2. Turn it on again and let it off itself.

-3. Now plug-in your device charger and let it charge until the screen shows Battery full signal.
+3. Now plug in your device charger and let it charge until the screen shows a Battery signal.

 4. Unplug the charger and turn on the device.
-It’s like battery indicator won’t say 100% now plug-in your device charger and let it charge until it indicates 100%.
+The battery indicator will not say 100%.
+Now plug in your device charger and let it charge until it indicates 100%.

-5. Once it shows 100%, unplug the charger and restart device.
+5. Once it shows 100%, unplug the charger and restart the device.

-6. Check whether indicator showing 100%, if now repeat step 4 until it shows 100% after restarting device.
+6. Check whether the indicator is showing 100%.
+If it is, repeat step 4 until it shows 100% after restarting the device.

-7. Now, use your device until your battery shows 0% and your device turn off itself.
+7. Use your device until your battery shows 0% and turns itself off.

-Method 2: Calibrate battery on Rooted android device
+Method 2: Calibrate the battery on rooted Android device

 2. Turn it on again and let it off itself.

-3. Now plug-in your device charger and let it charge until the screen shows Battery full signal.
+3. Now plug in your device charger and let it charge until the screen shows a Battery signal.

 4. Unplug the charger and turn on the device.
-It’s like battery indicator won’t say 100% now plug-in your device charger and let it charge until it indicates 100%.
+The battery indicator will not say 100%.
+Now plug in your device charger and let it charge until it indicates 100%.

-5. Once it shows 100%, unplug the charger and restart device.
+5. Once it shows 100%, unplug the charger and restart the device.

-6. Check whether indicator showing 100%, if now repeat step 4 until it shows 100% after restarting device.
+6. Check whether the indicator is showing 100%.
+If it is, repeat step 4 until it shows 100% after restarting the device.

-7. Now, use your device until your battery shows 0% and your device turn off itself.
+7. Now, use your device until your battery shows 0% and turns itself off.

 9. Now Download and install battery calibration app [Download link]

-10. Once your device shows 100% battery restart your device and immediately launch Battery Calibration and tap Battery Calibration button.
+10. Once your device shows 100% battery, restart and immediately launch Battery Calibration and tap the Battery Calibration button.

 Continue to the category